How can you share your photos in a meaningful way? One option is to create your own best pictures gallery. Here’s how to begin.

 I have an iCloud account, but my go-to for this task is my computer’s picture folder.
 My internal folders are named according to themes, occasions, and personal memories.
 It’s much easier separating photos in this manner and not sifting through thousands of captures to find one picture.

+The opportunity to create your own best pictures gallery allows you to be original and creative.
 Think back about your past achievements as well as what you plan to accomplish.
 At year’s end, you’ll have a bevy of favorites to share in whatever manner you choose.